brugr9/UEPluginVolumeCreator/README.md

 #### 4.2.1.
 VOI Actor

 CT image data is expected to come in Hounsfield Units HU in a range of [-1000, 3095] (cp. section Import) representing 4096 gray levels for different materials where air is defined as -1000 HU and water as 0 HU.
-Consumer computer screens only can visualize 256 gray levels, represented by a value range of [0, 255].
-Therefore the 4096 Hounsfield Units are mapped to the 256 screen gray scale levels.
-In plugin "Volume Creator" this is done by linear interpolation (Lerp).
+Consumer computer screens can only display 256 gray levels, represented by a value range of [0, 255].
+Therefore the 4096 Hounsfield Units are mapped to 256 screen gray scale levels.
+In plugin "Volume Creator" the mapping is done by linear interpolation (Lerp).

-If the whole range of 4096 Hounsfield Units data is mapped to 256 gray levels, the contrast becomes quite bad.
-Therefore, the so called Values Of Interest VOI aka 'DICOM Window' was introduced to downsize the range of Hounsfield data to map.
+If the whole range of 4096 Hounsfield Units is mapped to 256 gray levels, the contrast becomes quite bad.
+Therefore, the so called Values Of Interest VOI aka 'DICOM Window' was introduced to downsize the range of Hounsfield Units to map.
 The window is defined by its center and width.

 Plugin "Volume Creator" provides with a "Values Of Interest Actor" or VOI Actor (Blueprint Class: `BP_VOI`).
 The VOI Actor is an empty Actor and has no mesh.
 It consumes the Hounsfield Units encoded Volume Texture from an SV Actor and applies a DICOM Window.